Phalloplasty

 MLD phalloplasty after metoidioplasty

-Appearance after surgery.
-Good sized and shaped phallus is created
+MLD phalloplasty is performed.
+Good sized and shaped phallus is created.

 CASE 6